whiteinge/eseth/2007/vim-buffers.rst

 In Vim, a buffer is a file that you have open in the editor (even if it's not currently displayed), and a window is a view of a buffer.
 Well tabs in Vim 7 are really just views for windows.
-There isn't a mechanism in Vim to tie a certain buffer to a certain tab `[1]`_ which would fit better with the modern idea of tabs.
+There isn't a mechanism in Vim to tie a certain buffer to a certain tab [1]_ which would fit better with the modern idea of tabs.
 This was *finally* impressed on me while watching `Bram Moolenaar describe tabs`_: he doesn't use them!
 They are really intended to group Vim windows without having to resort to multiple xterms or GNU Screen windows.

-`[1]`_The plugin `minibufexplorer`_ actually does a very good job of mapping one (virtual) tab to one buffer--which may explain why it's the second- highest rated script on vim.org.
+..
+[1] The plugin `minibufexplorer`_ actually does a very good job of mapping
+    one (virtual) tab to one buffer--which may explain why it's the second- highest rated script on vim.org.
 I highly recommend using it as a sort of "training wheels" for eventually using buffers without a visual aid, as it allows you to see all available buffers as you edit.

 How the old guys use Vim
 ~~~~~~~~~~~~~~~~~~~~~~~~

 There's a third opinion in the perpetual Emacs vs. Vim holy war written by
-one of those grumpy, uphill-both-ways, old guys `[OLDGUY]`_.
+one of those grumpy, uphill-both-ways, old guys [OLDGUY]_.
 In an excellent
 writeup of his favored text editor he mentioned something that got me
 thinking: "Ed is for those who can *remember* what they are working on."
 Certainly this is an exaggeration, but one that is rooted in the very real